Altinn/altinn-studio-docs/content/app/app-dev-course/modul7/_index.en.md

 ---

 {{% notice warning %}}
-NOTE!
-This module is still under development.
+NOTE: This module is still under development.
 Come back later and it will probably be even better!
 {{% /notice %}}

 In this module there are a collection of standalone extensions of the application.
 They do not require being solved in order.